 Willful cruelty or unjustifiable punishment; emotional maltreatment

-New users may register for an account by clicking on the “New User Registration” link at the bottom of the Login page and completing the online registration form.
-Please note the system is designed ONLY to be used by school and law enforcement personnel.
+New users may register for an account by clicking on the "New Non-LA county employee registration" link at the bottom of the login page and completing the online registration form.

 To retrieve a forgotten email address, you may click on the “Forgot Email Address?” link on the Login page and start the email recovery process.
 Enter your full name and phone number.
 If the information you entered matches the system your email address will be displayed in the Email Address field on the Login page.